 What Is A Blog Post

 A website alone is a static page.
 A blog post is a digital article stored on an online platform and is searchable for as long as it is published.
-Blog posts provide new and valuable content that inspires people to return to the site regularly.
+Blog posts provide new and valuable content that regularly inspires people to return to the site.

 Another benefit is that every time you publish or update a post, Google will crawl your site and rank your site according to relevance.

-It to note that it takes time for blog posts to rank in the search results (an average of six months), but the more high-quality posts you publish, will have you seen as an authority in your niche by search engines like Google.
+It takes time for blog posts to rank in the search results (an average of six months), but the more high-quality posts you publish, the more you will see as an authority in your niche by search engines like Google.
 Yahoo and Bing.

 How To Write An Art Blog